F\'eeton ($B-L$ Gauge Boson) Dark Matter for the 511-keV Gamma-Ray Excess and the Prediction of Low-energy Neutrino Flux: A new scenario for the 511 keV gamma-ray excess and consistent parameters in the f eeton DM model

 where $\Delta m\equiv m_{\mathfrak{f}}-2m_e$, $\tilde{D}_{\rm N}(\cos\theta)$ is a function that represents the morphology of the flux and is normalized so that $\smallint \tilde{D}_{\rm N}\,{\rm d}\Omega=4\pi$.
 The angle between the direction of the flux and GC $\theta$ is defined by $\cos\theta \equiv \cos b\cos\ell$ with galactic coordinates $(b, \ell)$.
 The morphology function $\tilde{D}_{\rm N}(\cos\theta)$ depends on the Galactic DM distribution which we have adopted an NFW profile \cite{Navarro:1995iw}.

 Recall that Ref. \cite{Siegert:2015knp} measures a 511-keV gamma-ray intensity of $0.96\pm0.07$\,cm$^{-2}$\,s$^{-1}$ from the bulge region with a Full-Width-at-Half-Magnitude (FWHM) of $20.55$ degrees.
 To proceed, we integrate \eqref{eq:positron-annihilation} within $\theta<10.28$ degrees from GC and set it as half of the measured bulge flux to be the observed bulge 511-keV gamma-ray intensity.
 This gives us the f\'eeton DM parameter space that can explain the observed 511-keV gamma ray, which is shown as the red line in Fig.~\ref{fig:511Constraint}.
 We also show the parameter space excluded by the lifetime constraint (purple) and that with a super-Planckian VEV (gray).
 As expected, the f\'eeton mass should be close to twice the electron mass.
 The closer $m_\f$ to $2m_e$, the larger the gauge coupling constant should be to account for the 511 keV gamma ray intensity.
 For the maximally allowed gauge coupling constant, i.e., $g_{B-L}\simeq6\times10^{-20}$, we require $(\Delta m/m_e)^{1/2}\simeq10^{-8}$.
-The mass difference $\Delta m$ is identified to be the total kinetic energy of the electron-positron pair produced by the f\'eeton decay and thus the positrons are non-relativistic.
+The mass difference $\Delta m$ is identified to be the total kinetic energy of the electron-positron pair produced by the f\'eeton decay and thus the positrons are non-relativistic \footnote{An alternative way to suppress the f\'eeton decay to the electron and positron is given by the mechanism mentioned in footnote 2.
+In this case, it might be interesting that the anti-neutrinos produced from the f\'eeton decay causes the 511 keV gamma ray emissions in the detector.
+However, it will be not easy to distinguish the signal from the geo neutrinos.}.

 The above has demonstrated that the f\'eeton can constitute the total DM while being able to explain the intensity of the 511-keV gamma ray considering that the non-relativistic positrons produced from f\'eeton decays form positronium with free electrons in ionized environments.
 Since now the f\'eeton is not merely a tiny fraction of DM, it significantly enhances the neutrino and anti-neutrino fluxes produced from f\'eeton decays as compared to the scenario in the previous work \cite{Lin:2022mqe}.
 In addition, the neutrino and anti-neutrino energies peak at 511 keV, which is above the threshold for directional determination by current detectors that use Cherenkov lights.
 Thus, the new scenario in this work has much better detectability compared to that in \cite{Lin:2022xbu}.